oribarilan/me/content/blog/ipynb-collaboration-killer.md

 ---
 title: ".ipynb: The Silent Collaboration Killer"
-date: 2025-11-27
+date: 2025-11-26
 draft: false
 tags: ["python", "productivity", "coding-agents"]
 categories: ["development"]
 description: "Notebooks break collaboration with humans and coding agents.
-Here's how to get interactive Python without the .ipynb baggage."
+Here's how to get interactive Python without the .ipynb friction."
 toc: true
 ---

 Whether you're collaborating with a human or a coding agent, `.ipynb` is a silent collaboration.
-Jupyter notebooks revolutionized exploratory programming.
+Jupyter notebooks changed how we explore data.
 The ability to run code in cells, see outputs inline, and iterate quickly changed how we analyze data.
-But `.ipynb` files come with baggage: version control is annoying, limited editor support, and a completely separate workflow from your production code.
+But `.ipynb` files come with friction: version control is annoying, limited editor support, and a completely separate workflow from your production code.

 But you don't have to choose between interactivity and sanity.
 Modern editors now support running Python interactively in regular `.py` files, giving you the best of both worlds.